Stargate revival canceled: consequences for fans and the franchise

 What does this mean for players?

-For fans of the Stargate franchise, this is a disappointment, especially given the series’ long history and the community’s dedication to its story and characters.
-The cancellation could also have broader implications for how streaming services handle franchises with strong fanbases.
-It may make platforms more hesitant to develop new projects that don’t appear immediately commercially viable, which could affect the diversity of content on services like Prime Video.
+For Stargate fans, this is a major letdown.
+The community had long hoped for a new series to continue the story and characters.
+The cancellation could also have a wider impact on how streaming services handle franchises with strong fanbases.
+It may make platforms more hesitant to develop new projects that do not look immediately commercially viable, which could affect the variety of content on services like Prime Video.

 Timeline